FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 ### Burn your Pi image to your SD card
 #### On your computer
 - Download the [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
-- Download the our copy of Raspbian at [this dropbox link](https://www.dropbox.com/sh/2jt06jka7lg5z70/AAB6XnRWWais0wP5bOZ93upSa?dl=0), or use our ftp server here: ftp://farlab.infosci.cornell.edu/IXE_20210224.img.xz .
+- Download the our copy of Raspbian at [this Google Drive link](https://drive.google.com/file/d/1BUOSrdHh6IT74UEZrZ3aS74RDv6d8Ux6/view?usp=sharing).
 Download and use the ``.xz`` file in the Raspberry Pi Imager.

 - If using windows: [Windows 10 SSH Client](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh) or [PuTTY](https://www.putty.org/)